Kevin002023/pands-project/README.md

 ## **Conclusion**

+This data-set is often used as a test case for machine learning and data-analysis algorithims.
+However; when using it to draw conclusions about the morphology of Iris plants, it is important to remember that it is a very small sample size.
+Having only 150 samples, it is not sufficient to draw biological conclusions.
+These would typically require a much broader dataset.
+It does however, indicate relationships between the 3 classes of iris and indeed between some of the variables themselves.

+The first thing to notice when looking at the above analysises, is that there is a much greater overlap between Iris-versicolor and Iris-virginica than that of Iris-setosa.
+Iris-setosa is further apart from the other two classes in all variablesbut particularly regarding the petals.
+This may indicate an older evolutionary divergence.
+This, is of course outside the scope of this project and would require a much greater examiniation of the iris plant.

 I can already conclude that it seems that there is no relationship between the sepal length and sepal width and probably petal length and width have the strongest linear relationship.

+From looking at the [boxplot]() it is clear that the Iris-setosa has shorter and narrower petals than the other two classes.
+This is confirmed when looking at the distribution of values in the class specific histograms.
 ## **References**